linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 10.03.2025
+- Topic: Web4 - in 60 seconds
+- Directory: /posts/2025/March/10
+- Description: ``` Ready to leap into the future of the web?
+In just 60 seconds, we'll launch your Facebook into the Web4 universe!
+Experience your social network like never before – faster, safer, and more cutting-edge! ✨ Discover Web4! #Web4 #Facebook #SocialMedia #FutureNow #60Seconds #Innovation #Tech ```

 ### 09.03.2025
 - Topic: Web4 - Fan Community
 - Directory: /posts/2025/March/09